One-Bowl Simple Vanilla Layer Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-You probably have all of the ingredients for this basic but delicious cake in your house at this very moment.
+You probably have all of the ingredients for this basic but delicious vanilla cake in your house at this very moment.

 Lit candle in a Vanilla Layer Cake with sprinkles.